tushar5526/tushar5526.github.io/content/blog/testing-argparse-applications-the-better-way.md

 ### Thank you

-Thanks to [Anthony Sottile](https://twitter.com/codewithanthony/), who should me this "trick" sometimes back in 2020.
+Thanks to [Anthony Sottile](https://twitter.com/codewithanthony/), who showed me this "trick" sometimes back in 2020.

 ## Updates